The Sandbaggers: Critical review

 Television critics' reviews of The Sandbaggers have been almost uniformly positive.
 In 1989, Walter Goodman of The New York Times dubbed The Sandbaggers "the real stuff" for fans of the spy genre.
 He goes on to note, concerning the seventh episode ("Special Relationship"): "Although the issue of love versus duty is overdrawn and the tale, like others, is a bit forced in places, the Burnside character and the urgency of the story-telling make it work.
 Most of the Sandbagger episodes work."
 Similarly, critic Terrence Rafferty called The Sandbaggers "the best spy series in television history".

 The Sandbaggers, television critic Rick Vanderknyff also wrote, "is many things American network television is not: talky and relatively action-free, low in fancy production values but high in plot complexity, and starring characters who aren't likable in the traditional TV way".

+When reviewing the 2013 Network DVD release of The Sandbaggers: The Complete Series, Toby Manning wrote: "this 70s spy drama about a cold war dirty tricks department is cynical, tough – and has a compelling star in Roy Marsden's brute in a well-cut suit."